sampsyo/home/_drafts/bril.md

 3. It's really easy to generate Bril code from frontend languages that have mutable variables.
 The alternative would be LLVM's [mem2reg][]/"just put all the frontend variables in memory" trick, but Bril avoids building memory into the core language for simplicity.

 Unfortunately, this aftermarket SSA retrofit has been a huge headache.
-It has caused [persistent problems with undefinedness][108] and [classic correctness problems what translating out of SSA][330].
+It has caused [persistent problems with undefinedness][108] and [classic correctness problems when translating out of SSA][330].
 I think my original design is fundamentally flawed;
-it was a mistake to try to treat `phi` semantically as "just another instruction" instead of a more invasive change to the language.
+it was a mistake to treat `phi` semantically as "just another instruction" instead of a more invasive change to the language.
 Bril's SSA form needs a full rework, probably including an actual language extension along the lines of [MLIR's basic block arguments][block-args].
 It has been an interesting lesson for me that SSA comes with subtle design implications that are difficult to retrofit onto an existing mutation-oriented IL.